 When I was shopping at Trader Joe’s a few weeks ago, I was about to grab my standard bag of frozen shrimp when it occurred to me that I have not been eating enough fish as of late.
 Crustaceans I’ve had aplenty.
 I’ve had chicken and steak and plenty of veggies; but no healthy, tasty fish!
 I suppose my regular tuna consumption could count, but that’s usually of the canned variety, which I use in salads and such.
-I felt it was high time to enjoy another type of fish that I could prepare in different ways, so I put down my bag of shrimp and picked up a couple of filets of mahi mahi instead.
+I felt it was high time to enjoy another type of fish that I could prepare in different ways, so I put down my bag of shrimp and picked up a couple of filets of Mahi-mahi instead.

 A good fruit salsa or relish is always great to have on hand in the summertime because they offer a refreshing, sweet twist to seafood, chicken, and even pork dishes.
 Because the cooler weather held on for so long, I hadn’t been all that inspired to make a fruit relish ’til now.
 In fact, the last one I made – a cantaloupe-nectarine relish that went with some chicken; muy delicioso – was almost a year ago!
-Needless to say, it was high time for me to prepare a new one and instead of sticking to my usual mango salsa recipe, I decided to throw in some cool, crisp cucumber & red bell peppers to create a refreshing little relish.
-Combined with the crispy fish it was an absolutely delightful!
-Serve this with side of grilled veggies or a fresh salad, and you’ll have a healthy, inexpensive summertime dinner with very little effort.
+Needless to say, it was high time for me to prepare a new one, and instead of sticking to my usual mango salsa recipe, I decided to throw in some cool, crisp cucumber & red bell peppers to create a refreshing little relish.
+Combined with the crispy fish it was absolutely delightful!
+Serve this with a side of grilled veggies or a fresh salad, and you’ll have a healthy, inexpensive summertime dinner with very little effort.